NVIDIA/aistore/authn/README.md

 Note: before starting deployment process don't forget to change the default secret key used to encrypt and decrypt tokens.

 To change AuthN settings after deployment, modify the server's configuration file and restart the server.
-If you change the server's secret key make sure to modify DFC proxy configuration as well.
+If you change the server's secret key make sure to modify AIStore proxy configuration as well.

 ### AuthN configuration and log